-Regular activities at St. Mary's Church, lvinghoe
+Regular activities at St. Mary's Church, Ivinghoe

-Information about the benefice of lvinghoe with Pitstone, Slapton and Marsworth and about all the events and activities going on at the churches can be found at www.ipsmchurches.co.uk You can also contact Rev. Tracey by email through the website for more information.
+Information about the benefice of Ivinghoe with Pitstone, Slapton and Marsworth and about all the events and activities going on at the churches can be found at www.ipsmchurches.co.uk You can also contact the church by email through the website for more information.